What Is Market Cap?

 For example, it’s common for companies to provide employees with stock options or restricted stock units as part of their compensation package.
 These become available to employees according to a vesting schedule.
 Before vesting, employees typically don’t have access to these shares and can’t sell them on the open market.

-The free-float method of calculating market cap excludes shares that are not available on the open market, such as these that were awarded as part of compensation packages.
+The free-float method of calculating market cap excludes shares that are not available on the open market, such as those that were awarded as part of compensation packages.
 As a result, the free-float calculation can be much smaller than the full market cap calculation.

 However, this method could be considered to be a better way to understand market cap because it provides a more accurate representation of the movement of stocks that are currently in play.
 Many of the major indexes, such as the S&P 500 and the MSCI indices, use the free-float method.

-Market Cap vs. Enterprise Value
+Market Cap vs Enterprise Value

 While market cap is the total value of shares outstanding, enterprise value includes any debt that the company has.
 Enterprise value also looks at the whole value of a company, rather than just the equity value.